Israeli-controlled shipping firm says tanker hit by projectile off Oman

 According to shipping tracking site MarineTraffic, the Pacific Zircon was last seen off the coast of Liwa, Oman on Monday morning.
 It departed from Sohar, Oman on Monday afternoon with its destination set as the port of Buenos Aires, Argentina.

-The U.S. Navy's Fifth Fleet earlier told Reuters it was aware of an incident in the Gulf of Oman involving a commercial vessel but gave no further details.
+The U.S. Navy's Fifth Fleet said it was aware of an incident in the Gulf of Oman involving a commercial vessel.
+The United Kingdom Maritime Trade Operations said an investigation was taking place after reports of an incident in the Gulf of Oman.

+Separately, two sources told Reuters that Greece and Iran reached a deal for the release of two Greek-flagged tankers that had been seized by Tehran in the Gulf in May in response to the confiscation of oil by the United States from an Iranian-flagged tanker in Greece.
+Ship tracking data showed the vessels underway from Iran.

-(Reporting by Maha El Dahan and Ghaida Ghantous in Dubai and Jonathan Saul in London; Additional reporting by Akriti Sharma in Bengaluru and Lina Najem in Dubai; Editing by Toby Chopra, Angus MacSwan and Alex Richardson)
+(Reporting by Maha El Dahan, Ghaida Ghantous and Elwely Elwelly in Dubai, Jonathan Saul in London and Maayan Lubell in Jerusalem; Additional reporting by Akriti Sharma in Bengaluru and Lina Najem in Dubai; Editing by Toby Chopra, Angus MacSwan, Alex Richardson, William Maclean)